Tahoe conservationists score win in Martis Valley case

 “This week’s decision is a big deal for Tahoe,” said Tom Mooers, executive director for the Sierra Watch.
 “It puts a stop to the Martis Valley West development proposal, which in itself is a major threat to everything we love about our mountains.”

-The Sierra Fund has been hard at work, Mooers said, trying to preserve and protect one of California’s most prized natural possessions.
+The Sierra Watch has been hard at work, Mooers said, trying to preserve and protect one of California’s most prized natural possessions.

 Nonprofits and grassroots organizers have made serious gains through prevention over the last six months, Mooers said, adding that this victory sets yet another precedent for environmental standards regarding lake clarity.